kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 ## Non-Goals

 * Limit regex features to a common subset.
-* Methods of validating regular expressions at the API level.
+* Define methods of validating regular expressions at the API level.
 This is theoretically impossible using regex and CEL.
 * Define specific use cases for regular expressions.
 * Define failure modes when a regular expression or input is unsupported.
 Such validation requires a context-free grammar, and we cannot do that with CEL.